 Alcohol doesn’t interact with Tremfya specifically.
 But alcohol use may affect your plaque psoriasis or psoriatic arthritis.
 And like Tremfya, it might make it harder for your immune system to fight germs that can cause infections.

-If you drink alcohol, talk with your doctor about how much is safe for you to drink with your condition.
+If you drink alcohol, talk with your doctor about how much is safe, if any, for you to drink with your condition.

 Pregnancy and breastfeeding while taking Tremfya

 It’s not known if Tremfya is safe to use while pregnant or breastfeeding.
 If you’re pregnant or breastfeeding, or planning to become pregnant or to breastfeed, talk with your doctor before using Tremfya.

 If you have questions about Tremfya’s side effects, talk with your doctor or pharmacist.
 Examples of questions you might want to ask include:

 - Do I have a higher risk for infection with Tremfya than other people?

 - Are there any vaccinations I should receive before starting treatment?
 Are there vaccines I can’t get while using Tremfya?

 - Does using Tremfya raise my risk for getting COVID-19?
 Can I receive the COVID-19 vaccine during my treatment?